-(1) Adoption and Purpose: By-laws shall be adopted by the medical staff and approved by the governing body to govern and enable the medical staff to carry out its responsibilities.
+Adoption and Purpose: By-laws shall be adopted by the medical staff and approved by the (1) governing body to govern and enable the medical staff to carry out its responsibilities.
 The by-laws of the medical staff shall be a precise and clear statement of the policies under which the medical staff regulates itself.
+(2)

-- (2) Content: Medical staff by-laws and rules shall include: - (a) a descriptive outline of the medical staff organization;
+Content: Medical staff by-laws and rules shall include:

+(a) a descriptive outline of the medical staff organization:

-(b) a statement of the necessary qualifications which each member must possess to be privileged to work in the hospital, during periods of routine operation, as well as during periods of disaster and emergency, and of the duties and privileges of each category of medical staff;
+(b) a statement of the necessary qualifications which each member must possess to be privileged to work in the hospital, and of the duties and privileges of each category of medical staff;

-(c) a procedure for granting or withdrawing privileges to each member; and an appeal process for privilege withdrawal or refusal;
+a procedure for granting or withdrawing privileges to each member; and an appeal process (c) for privilege withdrawal or refusal;